Bermuda: Slavery in Bermuda

-In 1615, the colony, which had been renamed the Somers Isles in commemoration of Sir George Somers, was passed on to the Somers Isles Company.
+In 1615 the colony, which had been renamed the Somers Isles in commemoration of Sir George Somers, was passed on to the Somers Isles Company.
 As Bermudians settled the Carolina Colony and contributed to establishing other English colonies in the Americas, several other locations were named after the archipelago.
 During this period the first slaves were held and trafficked to the islands.
 These were a mixture of native Africans who were trafficked to the Americas via the African slave trade and Native Americans who were enslaved from the new world colonies.
 The first two slaves arrived in Bermuda in 1616, not from Africa but from the West Indies, one being Black and the other Native American, after Bermuda Governor Tucker had sent the ship "Edwin" to the West Indies to find slaves to dive for pearls in Bermuda.
 There proved to be no pearls to dive for.
 More black slaves were later trafficked to the island in large numbers, originating from America and the Caribbean.

 As the black population grew, so did the fear of insurrection among the white settlers.
-In 1623, a law was passed that forbade blacks to buy or sell, barter or exchange tobacco or any other produce for goods without the consent of their master.
+In 1623 a law was passed that forbade black slaves to buy or sell, barter or exchange tobacco or any other produce for goods without the consent of their master.
 Unrest among the slaves predictably erupted several times over the next decades.
 Major rebellions occurred in 1656, 1661, 1673, 1682, 1730 and 1761.
-In 1761 a conspiracy was discovered that involved the majority of the blacks on the island.
+In 1761 a conspiracy was discovered that involved the majority of the black slaves on the island.
 Six slaves were executed and all black celebrations were prohibited.